lcabaceira/psg/runner/README.md

 The alfresco sdk runner module

-This module allows an aggregated run of existing modules modules.
+This module allows an aggregated run of the all project modules.